Young Farmers' Clubs of Ulster: Structuring Young Farmers' Clubs

 W.S.
 Armour said it was essential to hold a public meeting to test local opinion and especially to invite parents and teachers to attend.
 If opinion was favourable then the choice of an enthusiastic and responsible person to act as Club Leader was vital.
 He felt clubs should be open to all young people under the age of twenty and he favoured the idea, used in England, that each member should be encouraged to either own livestock or to interest him or herself in a garden or allotment.
 Members should meet regularly to compare notes, discuss costs and hear talks from experts.
 He noted that in England these meetings had gradually developed into a social centre for the young people of the village and hoped the same would be true of Ulster.
 He said one of the most promising features of the YFC movement was that it provided a practical and popular starting point from which other activities for the benefit of the young people could be developed.

 Membership

-YFCU is open to anyone aged between 12 and 30 years old.
-The organisation currently has c.2600 members spread across the 60 member clubs, the largest of which is Spa, Castlewellan.
+The organisation currently has c.3500 members spread across the 51 member clubs, the largest of which is Collone, Co Armagh.